bio.rodeo

 Huazhong University of Science and Technology

-A unified bio-language Mixture-of-Experts foundation model spanning DNA, protein sequence and structure, and biological text, applied across eight task families from a single checkpoint.
+Unified bio-language Mixture-of-Experts model spanning DNA, protein sequence and structure, and biological text across eight task families.

 Released: May 2026